-Results 1–10 of 48 for "Fact Sheet"X related to "How To--Stay safe in practice" Refine Your Search Refine Your Search TopicSocioeconomic status (12)Children (11)Teens (6)Education (5)Aging (4) 25 more... [+] Sexuality (4)Race (3)Anxiety (2)Disability (2)Emotional health (2)Health disparities (2)Human rights (2)Law & psychology (2)Marriage & divorce (2)Violence (2)Bullying (1)Death & dying (1)Depression (1)HIV & AIDS (1)Natural disasters (1)Parenting (1)Safety & design (1)Sexual abuse (1)Sleep (1)Stress (1)Suicide (1)Testing issues (1)Therapy (1)Trauma (1)Women & men (1)Hide detailsDocument TypeFact SheetXYear2012 (2)2011 (1)Author/ContributorAd Hoc Committee on End-of-Life Issues (1)Valente, Sharon (1) Results 1–10 of 48 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Answers to Your Questions For a Better Understanding of Sexual Orientation & HomosexualityThis pamphlet is designed to provide accurate information for those who want to better understand sexual orientation and the impact of prejudice and discrimination on those who identify as lesbian, gay or bisexual.
-El folleto es disponible en español.Fact Sheet 2.Answers to Your Questions About Panic DisorderPanic disorder is a highly treatable condition that, once treated, does not lead to any permanent complications.
-The quality of economic, personal and health aspects of life can be severely impacted without treatment.Fact Sheet 3.Answers to your Questions About Transgender People, Gender Identity, and Gender ExpressionTransgender is an umbrella term used to describe people whose gender identity (sense of themselves as male or female) or gender expression differs from socially constructed norms associated with their birth sex.
-This includes androgynous, bigendered and gender queer people, who tend to see traditional concepts of gender as restrictive.Fact Sheet (January 2011)4.Ergonomics: The Science For Better Living and WorkingHow psychology improves the design of things that people use and the ways in which they work.Fact Sheet 5.Understanding and Preventing Child Abuse and NeglectThe Child Abuse and Prevention Treatment Act (CAPTA) defines child abuse and neglect or child maltreatment as any recent act or failure to act on the part of a parent or caretaker, which results in death, serious physical or emotional harm, sexual abuse or exploitation, or an act or failure to act which presents an imminent risk of serious harm.Fact Sheet 6.End-of-Life & Socioeconomic StatusSES affects end-of-life issues such as the early detection of life-threatening illnesses and the quality of life for people so diagnosed.Fact Sheet (January 2010)7.Aging & Socioeconomic StatusDeclines in health and the death of a spouse, common among older adults, are factors that can affect financial standing and other aspects of SES.Fact Sheet (January 2010)8.Answers to Your Questions About Individuals With Intersex ConditionsA variety of conditions that lead to atypical development of physical sex characteristics are collectively referred to as intersex conditions.
-These conditions can involve abnormalities of the external genitals, internal reproductive organs, sex chromosomes, or sex-related hormones.Fact Sheet 9.Family CaregivingFamily caregivers play a critical role in our health and long term care system by providing a significant proportion of the care for both the chronically ill and aging.Fact Sheet 10.Disability & Socioeconomic StatusPersons with a disability are likely to have limited opportunities to earn income and often have increased medical expenses.Fact Sheet (January 2010) Previous 1 2 3 ...
+Results 1–10 of 48 for "Fact Sheet"X related to "How To--Stay safe in practice" Refine Your Search Refine Your Search TopicChildren (13)Socioeconomic status (8)Teens (8)Education (4)Lesbian, gay, bisexual, transgender (4) 26 more... [+] Race (4)Sexuality (4)Aging (3)Anxiety (2)Emotional health (2)Health disparities (2)Human rights (2)Law & psychology (2)Marriage & divorce (2)Bullying (1)Death & dying (1)Depression (1)Disability (1)Kids & the media (1)Natural disasters (1)Parenting (1)Safety & design (1)Sexual abuse (1)Sleep (1)Stress (1)Suicide (1)Testing issues (1)Therapy (1)Trauma (1)Violence (1)Women & men (1)Hide detailsDocument TypeFact SheetXYear2012 (2)2011 (1)Author/ContributorAd Hoc Committee on End-of-Life Issues (1)Valente, Sharon (1) Results 1–10 of 48 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Answers to Your Questions For a Better Understanding of Sexual Orientation and HomosexualityThis pamphlet is designed to provide accurate information for those who want to better understand sexual orientation and the impact of prejudice and discrimination on those who identify as lesbian, gay or bisexual.
+The brochure is also available in Russian and Spanish.Fact Sheet 2.Understanding and Preventing Child Abuse and NeglectThe Child Abuse and Prevention Treatment Act (CAPTA) defines child abuse and neglect or child maltreatment as any recent act or failure to act on the part of a parent or caretaker, which results in death, serious physical or emotional harm, sexual abuse or exploitation, or an act or failure to act which presents an imminent risk of serious harm.Fact Sheet 3.Answers to Your Questions About Panic DisorderPanic disorder is a highly treatable condition that, once treated, does not lead to any permanent complications.
+The quality of economic, personal and health aspects of life can be severely impacted without treatment.Fact Sheet 4.Ergonomics: The Science For Better Living and WorkingHow psychology improves the design of things that people use and the ways in which they work.Fact Sheet 5.Education & Socioeconomic Status Fact SheetThis fact sheet explains the impact of socioeconomic status on educational outcomes and ways to reduce risk factors such as slow academic skills development, low literacy, chronic stress, and increased dropout rates.Fact Sheet 6.Answers to your Questions About Transgender People, Gender Identity, and Gender ExpressionTransgender is an umbrella term used to describe people whose gender identity (sense of themselves as male or female) or gender expression differs from socially constructed norms associated with their birth sex.
+This includes androgynous, bigendered and gender queer people, who tend to see traditional concepts of gender as restrictive.Fact Sheet (January 2011)7.Family CaregivingFamily caregivers play a critical role in our health and long term care system by providing a significant proportion of the care for both the chronically ill and aging.Fact Sheet 8.The Elder Justice Act (S. 1070/H.R.
+1783)The act is designed to provide federal resources to prevent, detect, treat, understand, intervene in and, where appropriate, prosecute elder abuse, neglect and exploitation.Fact Sheet 9.Bullying & Victimization and Asian-American StudentsA guide that dispels myths about bullying and victimization regarding Asian-American students and provides resources for addressing the issue.Fact Sheet 10.Work, Stress and Health & Socioeconomic StatusStress can affect psychological well-being.
+Work stress research has examined the psychological demands of a work load, workers’ perceived sense of control over their performance, safety stressors, work organization, and work atmosphere.Fact Sheet Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 48 for "Fact Sheet"X related to "How To--Stay safe in practice"